ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-deploy-and-run-ballerina-programs.md

 In addition you can use @kubernetes:Ingress which is the external interface to access your service (with path / and host name ballerina.guides.io)

-Now you can build a Ballerina executable archive (.balx) of the service that we developed above, using the following command.
-It points to the service file that we developed above and it will create an executable binary out of that.
+Now you can build a Ballerina service that we developed above, using the following command.
 This will also create the corresponding docker image and the Kubernetes artifacts using the Kubernetes annotations that you have configured above.

 ```bash
 $ ballerina build data_backed_service.bal